-2. Engage in mediation, prayer or spiritual practices.
+2. Engage in mediation, prayer or spiritual practice.

 Meditation, prayer and spiritual care are essential to the progression of Black people all around the world.
 Spiritual care acts as an aid to physical and mental discrepancies based on the intersectionality of race, life and society.

 3. Give yourself at least an hour of self-care time a day.

 Self-care is essential to day-to-day living and purpose, and when coping with racial trauma, self-care is important in the journey of healing and progression.
 This may include picking up hobbies that make you happy like journaling, reading, listening to music, creating art and physically tending to your body through exercise, body care and getting an adequate amount of rest.